MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/8.0/api-connect/index.md

 ### Update the `wlclient.properties` file

-After setting up the **PinCodeAndroid** sample (including the setup described in the `readme` file), the `wclient.properties` is configured to send all MobileFirst internal requests directly to MobileFirst server.
+After setting up the **PinCodeAndroid** sample, and completing the setup described in the `readme` file, the `wclient.properties` is configured to send all MobileFirst requests directly to MobileFirst server.

 However, when working with APIC Connect, the client application requests are proxied by the API Connect endpoints exposed by the MobileFirst OAuthProvider.

-To enable the proxy, change the following property values:
+To enable the proxy,  the following changes are required in the `wclient.properties` file:
 * **wlServerProtocol:** Change to `https`.
-* **wlServerHost:** Change to DataPower GW hostname/IP (as it appears in the base URL).
+* **wlServerHost:** Change to DataPower Gateway hostname/IP (as it appears in the base URL).
 * **wlServerPort:** Change to 443.
 * **wlServerContext:** Change to the relative base path of the MobileFirst OAuthProvider.
 For example `/{organizationName}/{catalogName}/mfpProvider/`.